ramiroazar/WordPress/content/plugins/ricg-responsive-images/readme.txt

 3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==

+= 3.1.1 =
+* Fixes a bug where the srcset of images in imported content was missing or broken.
+* Improved calculation of ratio difference for images to be included in the srcset.
+* Fixes a bug where `img` tags without ending slash don't get responsive images.
+* Deprecates the helper function `tevkori_get_media_embedded_in_content()` which is no longer used.
+* Makes sure that the setup of default themes doesn't break the tests.
+* Adds more examples to the Hook Reference in readme.md.
+* Corrections and improvements to inline documentation.

+= 3.1.0 =
+* Adds special handling of GIFs in srcset attributes to preserve animation.
+* Makes internal srcset/sizes functions more consistent.
+* Fixes a bug where functions hooked into `tevkori_image_sizes_args` were not firing.
+* Fixes a bug where custom sizes attributes added via the post editor were being overwritten.
+* Deprecates hook `wp_get_attachment_image_sizes`.
+* Fixes a bug where `the_post_thumbnail()` would fail to add srcset/sizes attributes.
+* Several improvements to internal inline documentation.
+* Major improvements to function/hook documentation in readme.md after 3.0.0 changes.

 = 3.0.0 =
 * Deprecates all core functions that will be merged into WordPress core in 4.4.